ON THIS PAGE: You will learn about the different ways doctors use to treat people with meningioma. To see other pages, use the menu.

 Conventional radiation therapy.
 In this procedure, the direction of radiation is determined by features of the brain and skull and by x-rays.
 When a person’s entire brain needs to receive radiation therapy, this technique is appropriate.
 For more precise targeting, different techniques are needed.

-Three-dimensional conformal radiation therapy.
-Based on CT and MRI images, a three-dimensional model of the tumor and normal tissues is created on a computer.
-Beam size and angles are determined that deliver more radiation to the tumor and less to the normal tissue.
+3-dimensional conformal radiation therapy.
+Based on CT and MRI images, a 3-dimensional model of the tumor and healthy tissues is created on a computer.
+Beam size and angles are determined that deliver more radiation to the tumor and less to the healthy tissue.

 Fractionated stereotactic radiation therapy.
-Radiation therapy is delivered as directly as stereotactic radiation therapy, but the dose is divided into small, daily doses over several weeks using a relocatable head frame instead of in a single day.
+Radiation therapy is delivered as directly as stereotactic radiation therapy.
+However, the dose is divided into small, daily doses over several weeks using a relocatable head frame.
 This technique is best for tumors close to complex or sensitive structures, such as the optic (eye) nerves or brain stem.

 Proton radiation therapy.
-Proton therapy (also called proton beam therapy) is a type of external-beam radiation therapy that uses protons rather than x-rays.
+Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.

-With these different techniques, doctors are trying to better target only the tumor and reduce the dose to the surrounding normal tissue.
+With these different techniques, doctors are trying to better target only the tumor and reduce the dose to the surrounding healthy tissue.
 Depending on the size and location of the tumor, the radiation oncologist may choose any of the above radiation therapy techniques.
-In certain situations, a combination of two or more techniques may be used.
+In certain situations, a combination of 2 or more techniques may be used.

 There are possible long-term side effects that may occur years after treatment.
 A person may experience cognitive problems, including memory loss and a slow decline in intellectual performance.
-If the pituitary gland (a small gland near the brain that releases may hormones that control bodily functions) received radiation, there may be changes in hormonal levels that need to be evaluated by an endocrinologist (a doctor who specializes in hormonal conditions).
+If the pituitary gland received radiation, there may be changes in hormonal levels.
+The pituitary gland is a small gland near the brain that releases hormones that control bodily functions.
+In these situations, patients should be evaluated by an endocrinologist.
+An endocrinologist is a doctor that specializes in hormones, glands and the endocrine system of the body.
 How severe these side effects are depends on how much radiation was given and where in the brain it was used.
 While these side effects have become less severe with better technology and precision in radiation therapy, you should speak with your radiation therapist before treatment begins if you have any questions or concerns about the possible long-term side effects of radiation therapy.
-Learn more about radiation therapy.

 The goal of chemotherapy can be to destroy any tumor remaining after surgery, slow the tumor’s growth, or reduce symptoms.
-However, chemotherapy is rarely used to treat meningioma, although researchers are studying this form of treatment.
-It is also important to keep in mind that a treatment plan may change over time if it is no longer working.
+However, chemotherapy is rarely used to treat meningioma for the reasons outlined under Treatment overview (above).
+But, researchers are studying this form of treatment.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.